cslab-hub/data_validation/README.md

 This repository can be used to learn about validating your data as described in the Di-Plast project.
 To use the tool, please carefully read the descriptions written in the .docx file.

+The tool can be accessed using the following link: https://diplastdatavalidation.streamlit.app.

 The Data Validation tool is funded by the Interreg North-West Europe program (Interreg NWE), project Di-Plast - Digital Circular Economy for the Plastics Industry (NWE729, https://www.nweurope.eu/projects/project-search/di-plast-digital-circular-economy-for-the-plastics-industry/).